emilyng/Metis-Project-03/README.md

 For my Metis Project 3 I built a model that predicts whether a book will become a New York times bestseller.
 The features I included in the modeling are:

--Number of Pages
+- Number of Pages
--Title
--Description
+- Title
+- Description
--Whether the author has been on the list before
+- Whether the author has been on the list before
--If the book is published under one of the Big 5 publishers -If the book is part of a series
+- If the book is published under one of the Big 5 publishers
+- If the book is part of a series
--Book Genre
+- Book Genre

 --

 ### System Requirements:
 Some of the packages used in this project include:

--`numpy`
--`pandas`
--`sklearn`
--`nltk`
--`TextBlob`
--`textstats`
--`imblearn`
--`streamlit`
+- `numpy`
+- `pandas`
+- `sklearn`
+- `nltk`
+- `TextBlob`
+- `textstats`
+- `imblearn`
+- `streamlit`

 --